 Welcome to the official website of the New Art Examiner.
 This site allows you to view all content that is in our printed version for free.
 We also have an archive of past issue PDFs that you can access, including the current issue.

-Subscriptions entitle you to the printed versions of the New Art Examiner six times a year.
+Subscriptions entitle you to the printed versions of the New Art Examiner four times a year.
 You may subscribe online via PayPal.
 To donate to our effort and support the magazine, you may also donate via PayPal, on a one time or monthly basis.

 The New Art Examiner's Quarterly Theme

 As announced, the New Art Examiner has changed format from a bimonthly to a quarterly journal with a quarterly theme.
 Our Autumn quarter theme was Art Redistributed?, a broad theme that includes, in part, the reorganization of the economic distribution of art through non-gallery/museum systems, the change in art audience due to a distribution change, the change in the critical ”certification” of art.
 This Winter quarter theme is Digital Freedom or silicon serfdom and addresses the effects of technology on the visual arts community.

 The Autumn quarter print version is available in the PDF (Vol 35 No 2) on our Archive page which can be downloaded for free.
 The Winter quarter print version (Vol 35 No 3) will be available in April.

 ATTENTION SCHOLARS a print archive from 1973 to the present is now available for searching and scanning on request.
 Send your requests to email@example.com.
 We will scan the article and send you a PDF.

 DONATE MONTHLY to the New Art Examiner or make a ONE-TIME DONATION via PayPal